vladfilimon/vladfilimon.github.io/_posts/2020-05-28-Solidity-ERC20-Short-Address-Attack.md

    0000000000000000000000000000000000000000000000000000000000000001
 ``
 Where:
-- 0x90b98a11 (first 4 bytes) is the method signature (keccack of method name)
+- 0x90b98a11 (first 4 bytes) is the method signature
 - 00000000000000000000000062bec9abe373123b9b635b75608f94eb8644163e is the address (20 bytes) padded to 32 bytes
 - 0000000000000000000000000000000000000000000000000000000000000001 represents the amount, exactly 1 WEI, unsigned integer padded to 32 bytes
 ## Causing an underflow